thulab/iotdb-quality/docs/en/DataProfiling/Integral.md

 ### Specific time unit

 With time unit specified as "1m", this function will take one minute as 1.0.

-SQL for query:
+Input series is the same as above, the SQL for query is shown below:

 ```sql
 select integral(s1, "unit"="1m") from root.test.d1 where time <= 2020-01-01 00:00:10